Olga de Amaral: The Fragmentos Completos

 During her stay in Paris in the early 1970s, living in small spaces, Olga created a series of small pieces entitled Complete Fragments (1975).
 In this series the artist used gold for the first time, playing and experimenting with it.
 She also started to paint fibres with acrylic paint and gesso to obtain colors directly on the finished woven piece in order to dissolve the geometry imposed by the rigid structure of warp and weft.
 These poetic sketches were shown at the Rivolta Gallery in Lausanne, Switzerland.
 This technical innovation gave the artist much more freedom with the final surfaces of the works than the color-dyed fibres.
 It also moved her tapestries from the "crafts" to the "fine-arts" category.
 "Color is language common to all cultures.
-Color helps me to distance myself from the surface to add different meanings to the tapestry."
+Color helps me to distance myself from the surface to add different meanings to the tapestry.
 The Fragments begin a period of mostly monochromatic works culminating with the Calicanto series.

-The Calicanto series

-The title of the series refers to the stones used for building.
-The series includes the works Vestiduras de Calicanto, Paredes de Calicanto and Paisajes de calicanto and has been started in 1977.
-The pieces in this series are larger weavings in grass, light earth tones and sandy hues.

-The new materials of the 1980s

-This period is characterized by enthusiastic experimentation and the introduction of new materials.
-During her visit to Japan for an exhibition at the National Museum of Modern Art in Kyoto, de Amaral begins to explore the use of gold and gesso inspired by Kintsugi, the Japanese art of repairing broken pottery with gold.
-Her exploration of gold as a material and as a color begins.
-She also continues to explore the possibilities of structure.
-Light and air filtering through woven constructions become major players.
-In the 1980s Olga de Amaral started the following series: Riscos, Tejidos policromos, Tierras, Tablas, Entornos, Cestas lunares, Lienzos ceremoniales, Alquimias and Montañas.

-The Riscos

-The title of this series alludes to cliffs.
-The segmented vertical bands also make allusion to the Inca quipus (khipus/talking knots) - recording devices used to collect data and keep records of time and chores.
-The quipus were made of colourful threads or cotton/fiber strings.
-The pieces in the Riscos series are mostly rectangular forms and in contrast with the vertical chained, undulated braids that hang from top to bottom, they create a sense of movement, a nearly kinetic effect.
-In terms of style the organic effects resemble much a living form, but the works in this series are strictly conceptual - based on the possibilities and changes in fiber structure.